 These slumber party ideas will help you set the tone for the whole night and really make it unique.
 Look through the list and find a few things to do at a sleepover your kids will enjoy.

-Send the kids out on a local Neighborhood Scavenger Hunt in teams.
+Get kids outdoors with a local Neighborhood Scavenger Hunt in teams.
 They’ll have so much fun trying to find all the items as a team.
 Make it a contest to see which team can find all the items first.

 If the kids are younger send them with an adult.
 For older kids just give them the time they need to return and the boundaries within which they can search.

-If you have Teens or Tweens send them on a Selfie Scavenger Hunt.
+If you have Teens or Tweens send them on a Teen Selfie Scavenger Hunt or on a Photo Scavenger Hunt.
 It’s similar to the neighborhood hunt but they need to return with selfies of each item they find.
 This age group really loves this part of the game.

 Then continue the fun with an indoor scavenger hunt finding simple items like – a black chair, a white shelf, red vase.
 You’ll base this list on items you have in your house.